-Early discussion and documentation of escalation decisions was encouraged in line with GMC guidance.
+Early discussion and documentation of escalation decisions by the admitting team was encouraged in line with GMC guidance.
 Compliance with this was excellent, aided by a COVID-19 proforma in the electronic patient record.
+Escalation to ICU involved continuation of CPAP in an environment prepared for rapid intubation should it be required.